sourcegit-scm/sourcegit/README.md

 **To use this tool, you need to install Git first.**

-You can download the latest stable from [Releases](https://github.com/sourcegit-scm/sourcegit/releases/latest) or download workflow artifacts from [Github Actions](https://github.com/sourcegit-scm/sourcegit/actions) to try this app based on each commits.
+You can download the latest stable from [Releases](https://github.com/sourcegit-scm/sourcegit/releases/latest) or download workflow artifacts from [Github Actions](https://github.com/sourcegit-scm/sourcegit/actions) to try this app based on latest commits.

 For **Windows** users:

-**MSYS Git is NOT supported**.
+* **MSYS Git is NOT supported**.
 Please use official [Git for Windows](https://git-scm.com/download/win) instead.

 For **macOS** users: